Cycling Sojourner: A Guide to the Best Multi-Day Bike Tours in Washington

 You could spend the rest of your life planning your bike tour vacations in the state of Washington.

 That’s where Cycling Sojourner: A Guide to the Best Multi-Day Bike Tours in Washington comes in.
-Your handy-dandy turn-by-turn guide, this book will give you the where, the why, the how-to, and the don’t-miss of bicycle touring in the Evergreen State.
+Your handy-dandy turn-by-turn guide, this book will give you the where, the why, the how-to, and the don’t-miss of unforgettable bicycle touring in the #1 Bicycle Friendly State in America.